-Malami added that the international community had developed confidence in Buhari-led government than any previous governments in Nigeria.
+Malami added that the international community had developed more confidence in the Buhari-led government than any previous government in Nigeria.

-More revelations are unveiling everyday regarding how Abacha loot is being spent because fight against corruption is one of the cardinal programmes of the Katsina-born President whose tenure comes to an end by May 29, 2023.
+More revelations are unveiled every day regarding how Abacha loot is being spent because the fight against corruption is one of the cardinal programmes of the Katsina-born President whose tenure comes to an end by May 29, 2023.